 The second tallest observation tower among all the others in countries, the Sydney Tower claims to be one of the attractions of Sydney.
 The best way to get to this attraction is to purchase Sydney Tower Tickets from the ticket window or online.
 There are various ticket prices pertaining to adults, children and senior citizens.
 To buy Tickets for Sydney Tower, you just need to walk to the counter and purchase the tickets.
 Sydney Tower Ticket Prices are affordable and promises you a great life time experience.
 Further, you can also book tickets for Sydney Tower with the help of some guided tours to know this attraction better.

 A key international tourist location of Sydney is “The Rocks”, situated along the shore of southern Sydney.
 The Bradfield Highway of Sydney is lined and bordered by the Rocks, and it extends up to the Sydney Harbour Bridge.
 Being a zone composed of marine stones and sandstone, the Rocks has been a famous visiting location for tourists as well as geologists.
+Add it to the Sydney trip planner to plan your visit beforehand.

 The popularity and fame of “the Rocks” is also due to its proximity to the vibrant Circular Quay and the Sydney Harbour Bridge.
 This area houses numerous stores of artistry and craftwork, as well as several shops featuring heritage articles.
 The Rocks has a network of streets bearing important landmarks from Australian history.